-Uneaten food on consumers’ plates makes up 34 percent of food waste in the hospitality sector – an extravagance the industry could do without in the face of COVID-19.
+Uneaten food on consumers’ plates makes up 34 percent of food waste in the hospitality sector.
+This is an extravagance the industry could do without in the face of COVID.

 A new study, published in the journal Sustainability, surveyed 1001 people about food waste when dining out and found people wasted more food if the meal was expensive, longer in duration or at dinnertime.
-It also found the key motivator for reducing food waste was saving money, followed by saving hungry people, saving the planet and preventing guilt.
+It also found the key motivator for reducing waste was saving money.
+This was followed by saving hungry people and the planet and preventing guilt.

-On the other hand, the result that saving money was the number one motivator to reduce food waste for consumers was not surprising, but was important.
+The finding that saving money was the number one motivator to reduce food waste for consumers was not surprising.
+However, it was important.

 “Too many food waste reduction campaigns focus on environmental motivators, rather than financial ones,” Goodman-Smith says.
-“These campaigns could be more successful if they leverage the cost-saving elements of food waste reduction – when multiple motivators are at play, consumers are far more likely to change their behaviour to avoid wasting food.”
+“These campaigns could be more successful if they leverage the cost-saving elements of waste reduction.
+When multiple motivators are at play, consumers are far more likely to change their behaviour to avoid wasting food.”

 Reducing food waste is also a tangible way the industry can connect with and act on consumer values, Goodman-Smith suggests.

-Businesses can implement cost-saving and waste reduction measures by offering doggy bags and reusable returnable container schemes, allowing sides to be substituted, entrees to be ordered as mains and smaller portion sizes at reduced prices.
-This can reduce the cost of ordering food that’s only going to be thrown away, and it also saves on waste disposal costs, which will increase as landfill levies increase.
+Businesses can implement cost-saving and waste reduction measures such as offering doggy bags and reusable returnable container schemes, allowing sides to be substituted, entrees to be ordered as mains and smaller portion sizes at reduced prices.
+This can reduce the cost of ordering food that’s only going to be thrown away.
+It also saves on waste disposal costs, which will increase as landfill levies increase.
 Plus, businesses can score corporate responsibility brownie points by telling customers they don’t tolerate waste.